iotsens/iotsens-api-sdk/README.md

 }
 ```

-For more information about the SDK and using the REST API directly, check the [documentation}(IoTsens-API.pdf)
+For more information about the SDK and using the REST API directly, check the [documentation](IoTsens-API.pdf)